chemi5t/multinational-retail-data-centralisation/README.md

             | Mall Kiosk  | 698791.61   | 8.96                |
             | Outlet      | 631804.81   | 8.10                |

-    Below was the searched query showing a match with the table above showing the amount of sales made online versus offline, helping assess the performance of online sales channels.
+    Below was the searched query showing a match with the table above showing the total sales and percentage contribution from the various store types, aiding in the focus of sales strategies.

     ```sql
     -- Task 5.
 What percentage of sales come through each type of store?